AnesSuite: A Comprehensive Benchmark and Dataset Suite for Anesthesiology Reasoning¶

 Overall Architecture¶

-AnesSuite is an integrated dataset suite encompassing both evaluation and training components, comprising four complementary components that cover the complete model development pipeline from continual pre-training to reinforcement learning.
-The input consists of raw data from authoritative medical sources (ABA examinations, textbooks, PubMed literature, and large-scale web text); the output consists of a structured evaluation benchmark and aligned datasets directly applicable to each training stage.
+AnesSuite is an integrated "evaluation + training" dataset suite consisting of four complementary components, covering the full model development lifecycle from continued pre-training to reinforcement learning.
+The input consists of raw data from authoritative medical sources (ABA exams, textbooks, PubMed literature, large-scale web text), and the output includes a structured benchmark and alignment data ready for various training stages.

 |---|---|---|---|---|